rahul-purswani/imdb-reviews-analysis/README.md

 # Sentiment, Temporal, and Correlational Analysis of IMDB Reviews
 <h>Group members: Rahul Purswani, Vijay Verma, Joe Rubalcava<h><br>
 ## Overview
 The IMDb Movie Reviews Analysis project is a comprehensive study involving data extraction, pre-processing, sentiment analysis, temporal analysis, and correlational analysis of movie reviews from IMDb.
-This project aims to uncover patterns and trends in movie reviews and understand how sentiments and ratings evolve over time.
+This project aims to uncover patterns and trends in movie reviews and understand how sentiments and ratings evolve over time.</br>

+Project report and demo for the sentiment prediction model are included in the repositary.
+Report.pdf

 <b>Key Components:</b>
 1. Data Extraction – Web Scraping: